Tesla recalls more than 817,000 vehicles over seatbelt chime issue, which it will address remotely

 “The audible chime may not activate when the vehicle starts and the driver has not buckled their seat belt,” NHTSA wrote in an issue summary.
-The agency said the issue puts Tesla out of compliance with “Occupant Crash Protection” requirements of federal auto safety regulations.
+The agency said the issue puts Tesla out of compliance with “occupant crash protection” requirements of federal auto safety regulations.

 “The driver may be unaware that their seat belt is not fastened, increasing the risk of injury during a crash,” wrote NHTSA official Alex Ansley, in a letter to Tesla describing the issue.

 Tesla said a software release will address the issue over-the-air in February, meaning owners will not be required to bring their vehicles in for service to satisfy the recall requirements.
 Tesla is one of few automakers that make extensive changes to the way their vehicles operate using over-the-air software updates.
-The capability has occasionally landed it in hot water with regulators because it failed to notify them of changes that would otherwise be made through the recall process.
+The capability has occasionally landed it in trouble with regulators because it failed to notify them of changes that would otherwise be made through the recall process.

 Tesla and NHTSA did not immediately respond to requests for comment.